The latest on used car prices:

 A major issue facing car dealers is the fact that used car inventory levels are much lower than they should be.
 Again, the purple line shows 2021, and you can see that dealers have 17% fewer used vehicles listed for sale right now as compared to the beginning of this year.

-Black Book, which produces a weekly report, has tracked seven straight weeks of wholesale used vehicle price gains.
+Black Book, which produces a weekly report, has tracked eight straight weeks of wholesale used vehicle price gains.
 Weekly price increases have become larger in recent weeks, indicating that the supply and demand of used vehicles is again going “out of whack.”

 Recent Q3 earnings reports from the major automakers make it clear why used car prices are ticking back up.
 GM reported a 33% decrease in sales year over year for the third quarter.
 This is a direct result of chip shortage, and GM’s inability to produce more new vehicles.
 Other American manufacturers saw their Q3 numbers take a dive.
 Ford‘s sales were down 27% for example.